Islandora/documentation/docs/user-documentation/datastreams.md

 ### Media revisions

-To be complted on resolutino of https://github.com/Islandora-CLAW/CLAW/issues/1035.
+To be complted on resolution of https://github.com/Islandora-CLAW/CLAW/issues/1035.